Generative causal testing to bridge data-driven models and scientific theories in language neuroscience: Generating and testing natural-language explanations for single voxels

 To fully close the loop and confirm that a generated explanation accurately reflects selectivity in the brain, the second step of \method{} is to automatically design a new neuroimaging experiment to test the generated explanation \textit{in vivo}.
 This was done by prompting an instruction-finetuned LLM~\cite{openai2023gpt4system} to generate narratives that should selectively drive cortical activation based on that explanation~(\cref{fig:fig1}c).
 If the explanation generated for a voxel is accurate, then text generated according to that explanation should elicit large responses in that voxel; this would demonstrate that the explanation has causal influence over that voxel's activity.
 Given a selected set of voxels and their explanations, we constructed narrative stories by iteratively prompting an LLM~\cite{openai2023gpt4system} to prioritize a different voxel's explanation as the main focus of each paragraph.
 This allowed us to test whether voxels selectively respond to paragraphs that match their explanation.
 The LLM ensures these stories remain coherent and engaging, helping to keep subjects attentive during the fMRI experiment~\cite{hamilton2020revolution, jain2023computational}.

 We used \method{} to generate and test explanations for 17 voxels with strong encoding model predictive performance in each of 3 subjects.
 The number of voxels was selected so that resulting narratives would be similar in length to the stimuli used to initially fit the encoding models~\cite{lebel2022natural}.
 We then measured the average response of each target voxel during the paragraph that was designed to drive it and compared this to the average response to other paragraphs (\cref{fig:fig1}d).
-Across voxels, responses to driving paragraphs were significantly greater than baseline responses for each subject ($p=0.020$ (S01), $p<10^{-5}$ (S02), $p=0.009$ (S03); permutation test with Benjamini-Hochberg false discovery rate correction~\cite{benjamini1995controlling}).
-Of the 51 tested voxels across the 3 subjects, 41 show increased response, with an average increase of 0.198 standard deviations over baseline.
+Across voxels, responses to driving paragraphs were significantly greater than baseline responses for each subject ($p=0.020$ (S01), $p<10^{-5}$ (S02), $p=0.009$ (S03); permutation test with Benjamini-Hochberg false discovery rate correction~\cite{benjamini1995controlling} applied for each subject).
+Of the 51 tested voxels across the 3 subjects, 41 show increased response, with an average increase of 0.198 standard deviations per TR over baseline when responses are averaged temporally across driving paragraphs.
+This contrasts with a computed ``driving ceiling'' for most voxels that typically ranges from 0.4 sigma to 0.7 sigma~(\cref{tab:noise_ceilings}).
 Differences in effect size are related to head motion of subjects during test time and variation in sample size~(\cref{tab:head_motion}).
 This demonstrates that the generated explanations are mostly effective drivers of brain activity for their chosen voxels.
 Further, because this experiment was not based directly on the LLM encoding model~\cite{tuckute2023driving} but was designed using the generated explanation, this suggests that we have successfully found explanations that are causally linked to brain activity.